TawfikGithub/ListIPConnections/README.md

 3. iterate through the IP address range and ping the each one to see if its reachable and finally print out IP addresses that responded.

 Note: this is script was tested on a ubuntu machine.
+The script has function thats expects an input parameter to be defined when running the scripts.
+The parameter should be the IP address of your ethernet.
+Depending on the linux flavor you are using, you cann easily get the IP using {ifconfig or ip a}